-Located in LayoutData/TestText.szs contains a simple test layout with 3 animations: Appear, End, and Wait.
+Located in LayoutData/TestText.szs is a simple test layout with these animations: Appear, End, and Wait.

 Multi Moons/Grand Moons

 The triple Power Moons are called Multi Moons in the English, French, Dutch, Italian, German, Russian and Spanish versions.
-In the Japanese, Korean, and Traditional Chinese versions, they are called Grand Moons (similar to the Grand Stars in Super Mario Galaxy.
+In the Japanese, Korean, and Traditional Chinese versions, they are called Grand Moons, likely an homage to the Grand Stars in Super Mario Galaxy.
 The international name was seemingly decided upon rather late, as the E3 2017 demo retains the "Grand Moon" name.

-This version fixed a sequence break in the Cascade Kingdom that made it possible to jump around a Nintendo-grade™ invisible wall and go straight to the boss without collecting any Power Moons beforehand.
+Fixes a sequence break in the Cascade Kingdom that made it possible to jump around a Nintendo-grade™ invisible wall and go straight to the boss without collecting any Power Moons beforehand.

-This version adds support for the Korean language.
+Adds support for the Korean language.

-This version adds Balloon World, a minigame starring Luigi that's unlocked after completing the main game, as well as a plethora of new outfits (most of which are time-locked).
-It also adds a few filters to Snapshot Mode, adjusts the difficulty and fixed a bug that allowed people to easily max out the score for the Jump-Rope Challenge (resetting the leaderboards in the process).
+Adds Balloon World, a minigame starring Luigi that's unlocked after completing the main game, as well as a plethora of new outfits (most of which are time-locked).
+It also adds a few filters to Snapshot Mode, adjusts the difficulty, and fixes a bug that allowed people to easily max out the score for the Jump-Rope Challenge (resetting the leaderboards in the process).